roderickwoodman/comparingstocks/README.md

 ### Useful Data Formats

-Unfortunately, stock positions are inherently quite different.
-Investments are made in different amounts on different dates and the underlying securities themselves have a wide range of performance and volatility to them.
-However, by framing an investor's portfolio holdings data in the following ways, many more actionable, apples-to-apples comparisons can be made:

-**ComparingStocks** generates the following high-level numbers:
+Stock positions are inherently quite different in terms of things like dates, cash invested, volatility, and performance.
+But **ComparingStocks** generates the following high-level numbers in order to show the most insightful comparisons:

 * Positions as a percentage of the total portfolio
 * Positions adjusted for risk
 * Performance relative to the broad index
 * Performance over 3 different fixed timeframes

-This big-picture portfolio perspective helps an investor to level a diverse collection of stocks and purchase histories so that he or she is aware of all outsized bets and risks at all times.
+This big-picture portfolio perspective helps the individual investor to be aware of all outsized bets and risks at all times.

 ### Useful Aggregation Feature

 This app has a flexible tagging interface that allows these metrics to be calculated in aggregate, on any arbitrary collection of positions.
-For instance, groups of positions can defined:
+Similar positions can be grouped by applying the same label, for instance:

-* group by account
+* Label positions into groups by account
-* group by sector
+* Label positions into groups by sector
-* group by strategy
+* Label positions into groups by strategy

 ### Useful Balancing Engine